-how to stop being needy and desperate in a relationship
+how to stop being clingy

-Whether you are currently in a relationship or simply dating, you probably have experienced clinginess before and know how neediness can ruin your relationship.
+Whether you are currently in a relationship or simply dating, you have probably experienced clinginess before and know how neediness can ruin your relationship.

 Being overly clingy, controlling, or even jealous seriously turns a man off and makes him question your confidence in yourself.